 We collaborated with Ebay on the launch of their new #ebaycurve range, providing them with our trusty SF Event Photographers, who took a series of images which were then converted into GIFs and sent to our social media sharing station for easy upload!

-Phew…….there are so many more great projects that we could talk about and it’s been really tough choosing our favs.
+Phew…….there are so much more great projects that we could talk about and it’s been really tough choosing our favs.
 We had a great time working with you all.
 Bring on 2017!
 We’ve already had a super busy January can’t wait to share it all with you.

 We have a new mini portable bullet time photo booth, so what is it?
 I hear you ask.
 Well it is a small 3D Bullet Time Photography booth.
 The setup consists of 9 digital SLRs set on a curved platform, the 3 banks of LED’s the light the booth.
 The cameras fire simultaneously to create a moving 3D effect when the images are animated together into a GIF or Mp4.
 This 3D effect can be emphasised by props such as confetti that fill the space and frozen mid-air.